Our Outlook for the Media Sector

 According to the Newspaper Association of America (NAA), total newspaper-advertising revenue fell 7% in the first nine months of the year from the same period in 2006.
 We see this decline as a combination of industry challenges and general economic weakness in key newspaper ad categories such as real estate and automotive.
 Through the end of September, online advertising for newspapers was up 21% compared with the 2006 period; however, this was not nearly enough to offset the 9% decline in revenue from print ads (which represents 93% of sales).
 Print real estate ad dollars, down 20% in the first nine months, have been hit especially hard.

 In stark contrast to the newspaper industry, online advertising continues to climb--soaring 26% for the first nine months of 2007.
 (We estimate that overall U.S. advertising increased at a low-single-digit clip over this same period).
 Both pure-play Internet firms and traditional advertising agencies made moves to improve their competitive position in the digital media space.
 Google (GOOG) paid $3.1 billion for online ad agency DoubleClick, Microsoft (MSFT) bought digital ad firm aQuantive for $6 billion, and traditional ad firm WPP Group (WPPGY) bought 24/7 Real Media for $650 million.
 With Google having a clear leadership position in Internet advertising, especially in paid search, we think its competitors will continue to look for acquisitions and potential partnerships to chip away at Google.

 Valuations by Industry

-Our average star rating for the media industry is 2.72, which means we think the overall industry is a just a bit overvalued.
-We currently think radio is the most overvalued sector, while most of our undervalued names are in the media conglomerates segment.
+Our average star rating for the entire media industry is 3.46, indicating that we think the overall industry is slightly undervalued.
+Some of our favorite individual names are in the media conglomerates segment.